EvernodeXRPL/evernode-docs/src/registry/index.md

 - Base market price of hosting leases

 ## Registry operations
 A new host requests for Evernode membership by initiating an XRPL payment of Evers equal to the current registration deposit.

-Upon succesful processing, the registry service issues the **Registration NFT** to the host.
-The Registration NFT acts as proof-of-membership of that host within Evernode.
-The host can sell the NFT back to registry for half of prevailing registration deposit at a later time.
+Upon successful processing, the registry service issues the **Registration NFT** to the host.
+The Registration NFT acts as proof-of-membership of that host within Evernode and confirms the host is legally licensed to run the Evernode software.
+The host can sell the NFT back to registry for half of prevailing registration deposit at a later time, or it can sell the NFT to another host.
 At this point, the registry service will **deregister** the host and clear the host data from the registry.

-[Evernode tokenomics](../tokenomics/index.md) dictate that registration deposit will reduce (halve) over time as the Host network gets crowded.
-Which such "halving" happens, all existing members are rebated the fee they are due.
+[Evernode tokenomics](../tokenomics/index.md) provides that five (5) Evers of the registration deposit are non-refundable.
+The remaining deposit is refundable as the network grows.
+The registration deposit halves whenever the number hosts grows beyond certain milestones.
+When such "halving" happens, all existing members are rebated the excess Evers they have on deposit.
+In this way, all but 5 Evers of the registration deposit will ultimately be refunded to hosts, assuming the network grows to the relevant size.

 ## Future based on XRPL hooks
 In the future, when [XRPL hooks amendment](https://xrpl-hooks.readme.io) is finalized, it is anticipated that the Evernode registry service becomes a "Hook" on the XRP Ledger.
 WHen this happens, the host membership information can be read directly from the XRP Ledger by tenants.